 In a majority of cases, ordinary control systems are sufficient for ensuring communication with an aircraft for a distance up to 1 km.
 For increasing the distance of communication, directional antennas can be used.
 Transmitters of increased power can be acquired or assembled at home; however, laws restrict their application.
 Useful information on powerful transmitters is available in fmdiy.com.
 In any case, a powerful transmitter can be switched on only in desolate areas and on a free frequency.
 Because the field decrease is proportional to the squared distance, your radiation will not cause any suspect in the distance of some hundreds meters.
 To ensure safety on long distances of flight, an autopilot, for example, FYETECH FY-21AP or at least the stabilizing system FMA Direct CoPilot should be used.

 On the aircraft, two modified cameras Speed-120 are fixed.
 They are uncostly (240 USD each) manual cameras with the resolution of video signal equal to 1920x1080P.
 The principal imperfections for professional application include unsatisfactory adjustment of white balance and a low bit-rate of signal recording.
 More expensive cameras were not used because of a high risk of their breaking.

 Helicopter with stereo cameras.
 Years 2011-2012.

 A T-Rex-700 helicopter was used with a stereo set of two GoPro Hero2 cameras installed above the tail rotor.
 These cameras are used for filming the helicopter itself.
 Two Sony NEX-5 cameras were installed on the helicopter body for shooting remote objects.
 The stereo base for the second pair of cameras is 1 meter.
-The cameras are rigidly attached, which results in noticeable vibrations in videos.

 A multicopter for 3D aerial filming.
 Year 2012.